XiaomaiHu/mia_portfolio/_pages/about.md

 ---
 permalink: /
-title: "Hello!
-This is Xiaomai (Mia) Hu. :bulb:"
+title: ":bulb: Hello!
+This is Xiaomai (Mia) Hu."
 author_profile: true
 redirect_from:
   - /about/